shibukawa/extable/packages/docs/demos/readonly-mode.md

 </ClientOnly>

 ::: info Demo UI Note
-This demo includes **Search** button, while **Undo** and **Redo** buttons are disabled since the table is in read-only mode.
-In a real application, you would typically use keyboard shortcuts (Ctrl/Cmd+F for Search, etc.).
+This demo includes **Undo** and **Redo** buttons, but they are disabled since the table is in read-only mode.
+In a real application, you would typically use keyboard shortcuts (Ctrl/Cmd+Z for Undo, Ctrl/Cmd+Shift+Z for Redo).
 The buttons are provided here as an alternative way to interact with the demo.
 :::

 ## What You're Seeing